 The Music Business concentration prepares students to enter today's music industry and to pursue career opportunity where the arts and commerce intersect.
-Courses in music, performing arts, and business combine with field observations and internships.
-These experiences prepare students for careers in fields such as arts management,
+Courses in music, performing arts, and business combine with field

-Faculty Advisor: J. Anthony Allen
+Faculty mentor: J. Anthony Allen

 Music Core, Additional Requirements and the following: